Skip to contentSkip to navigation

 Behaviour Change

-- Improve WASH behaviours such as handwashing with soap, safe disposal of child faeces and menstrual hygiene management, promoted and sustained through Social Art for Behaviour Change and by building capacity of Leaders of Change.
+- Improve WASH behaviours such as handwashing with soap and safe handling of water, promoted and sustained through Social Art for Behaviour Change and by building capacity of Leaders of Change.

 Capital